Ai-Quill/scaperis-mcp/README.md

 ## Prerequisites

 You need a Scraper.is API key to use this package.

-You can get one by signing up at [scraper.is](https://scraper.is).
+### Getting Your API Key

+1. Sign up or log in at [scraper.is](https://scraper.is)
+2. Navigate to the API Keys section in your dashboard: [https://www.scraper.is/dashboard/apikeys](https://www.scraper.is/dashboard/apikeys)
+3. Create a new API key or copy your existing key
+4. Store this key securely as you'll need it to use this package

 ## Usage